 Search and Seizure

 CYFOR recognise that time is crucial once a Search Order has been executed.
 We have a fully security cleared team of digital forensic analysts with extensive experience, who can provide a fast and effective response to ensure preservation of evidence.
+Our experts utilise the latest powerful digital forensic tools so that all ‘imaging’ and review of the data from the specific devices is carried out with maximum efficiency.

 We work in close proximity to all our clients from start to finish to ensure that we fully understand your requirements.
 This in turn reduced overall costs and prevents any unforeseen workflow errors, while keeping business interruption to an absolute minimum.

 We also have extensive experience preserving evidence at multiple locations simultaneously, often in challenging circumstances.
-We have co-ordinated operations outside of the United Kingdom and in both politically and religiously sensitive jurisdictions.
+We have also co-ordinated operations outside of the United Kingdom and in both politically and religiously sensitive jurisdictions.

 CYFOR’s team take full control once entry has been agreed and where possible will liaise with the target’s own I.T. team to identify all relevant data and ensure it is secured in accordance with the terms of the order.
 Our team are experienced in handling hostility, objections and other obstructive behaviour and will act professionally but robustly to ensure a successful collection regardless of the circumstances.